 The following is a brief description of the structure and certain functions of our Board.
-Each of the current directors is serving until his or her respective successor is duly elected and qualified, subject to earlier resignation.
-The Board currently consists of four directors, one of whom is an employee director, and one of whom has been nominated for election as a director at this Annual Meeting.
+Each of the current directors is serving until his or her respective successor is duly elected and qualified, subject to earlier resignation or removal.
+On July 11, 2024, the Board increased its size from four to five members and appointed Laith Yaldoo to fill the vacancy.
+As a result, the Board currently consists of five directors, one of whom is an employee director, and two who are being nominated for election as directors at the Annual Meeting.
 Even though we are not subject to the listing standards of the Nasdaq Stock Market LLC ("Nasdaq"), we have chosen to implement Nasdaq independence standards to determine the independence of our directors.
-During 2023, our Board determined that Mr. Maggiore, Ms. Cornell, Ms. Masterson were all independent within the meaning of these standards.
-Mr. Payne was considered independent until his appointment as Chief Executive Officer on January 8, 2022.
+Our Board determined that Mr. Maggiore, Ms. Cornell, Ms. Masterson, and Mr. Yaldoo were all independent within the meaning of these standards.
+Mr. Payne was considered independent until his appointment as Chief Executive Officer on January 7, 2022.
 Under the rules of Nasdaq, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 Each director was nominated based on his or her knowledge of the Company, his or her skills, expertise and willingness to serve as a director.
 The Board usually meets in scheduled meetings either in person, via conference telephone call or other remote means.
-The Board held 10 meetings during the fiscal year ended December 31, 2023.
-Each of the directors attended at least 75% of the scheduled meetings of shareholders in person.
-If attendance in person is not possible, members of the Board are strongly encouraged to attend the Company's annual meeting of shareholders in person.
-If attendance in person is not possible, members of the Board are strongly encouraged to attend the Company's annual meeting of shareholders in 2023.
+The Board held 7 meetings during the fiscal year ended December 31, 2024.
+Each of the directors attended at least 75% of the scheduled meetings of the Board, and applicable committee meetings, if such director served on a committee, during the period.
+Members of the Board are strongly encouraged to attend the Company's annual meeting of shareholders in person.
+If attendance in person is not possible, members of the Board are strongly encouraged to attend the Company's annual meeting of